-Napier, which together with Hastings further inland forms another “Twin Cities,” is known for its Art Deco architecture, which was built after an earthquake destroyed the city in 1931.
-On the way into town, though, we had to drive through a lot of very modern, ugly strip-mall and big box store architecture.
+Napier is known for its Art Deco architecture, which was built after an earthquake destroyed the city in 1931.
+On the way into town, though, we had to drive through a lot of very modern, ugly strip-mall and big-box architecture.
 Napier is also the site of an attempted German U-Boot attack in January 1945, at the end of World War II.

-The U-Boot U-862 sank some freighters off Australia and escaped to New Zealand, where it went around the northern tip at Cape Reinga and eventually to Napier.
+The U-Boot U-862 sank some freighters off Australia and escaped to New Zealand, where it went around the northern tip at Cape Reinga and down to Napier.
 The city or the freighters were not darkened at night, which surprised the Germans.
-Nevertheless, when they tried to sink a fully lit freighter leaving the port, they missed, moved on and eventually were ordered out of the area.
+They tried to sink a fully lit freighter leaving the port but missed.
+So they moved on and eventually were ordered out of the area.

-For whatever reason, I was transported back to the 1940s and as I walked the oceanside promenade, the thought that there might be a U-Boot just off the coast was an eerie feeling.
-The ocean front left us cold — a lot of dried-up grass, few trees and in general just an open, not very inviting place, compared to what it could be.
+Reading the historical plaque, Torsten was transported to the 1940s, and walking along the oceanside promenade, had an eerie feeling that a U-Boot could be just off the coast.
+The beach left us cold — it was just a lot of dried-up grass and a few trees, just not a very inviting place, compared to what it could be.

-We did see a few cool and unique parks, though: A skating park with a grand stand and a “playground” which was designed to help teach kids about road rules.
+We did see a few cool and unique parks, though, including one with a traffic course that was designed to help teach kids about road rules.
 There was a complete network of roads, including roundabouts, cross-walks, road signs and even traffic signals.
-The kids who were playing there weren’t paying any heed to any of it, though, and were running red lights, biking on the wrong side of the street, etc.
+The kids who were playing there weren’t paying any heed to it, though, and were running red lights and biking on the wrong side of the street.

 Instead, we drove to our place for the next two nights in Clive, which is about half-way between Napier and Hastings.
 The cottages we stayed at were really nice and spacious, and the landscaping was meticulous.
 There even was a wall of jasmine, whose strong fragrance Beth enjoyed when we walked into the courtyard.
 Since we had a late, large lunch we were happy with polishing off our remaining cheese and crackers on the porch.

-On my way to the car to pick up something, I ran into the owner Neil and his new puppy.
-We chatted for a good long time (Neil and I, the puppy hadn’t learned how to speak yet).
-He works with dairy producers and cheese makers to help them automate their processes and travels a lot internationally for work.
+On the way to the car to pick up something, Torsten ran into the owner, Neil, and his new puppy., and stopped to chat.
+Neil works with dairy producers and cheese makers to help them automate their processes and travels a lot internationally for work.
 He had just returned from Australia and had also worked in Tillamook, Oregon, and in Plymouth, Wisconsin.